Exslims/MercuryTrade/README.md

 Each notification you receive is stored in a separate file by **MercuryTrade**.
 History allows you to access that file in a useful way to interact with customers.
 Comes in handy if you want to reach a person you traded with some time ago or in case your client has crashed - your in-game chat will be lost, but History will not.

+Use "Restore" button to bring back related notification.

 #

 &nbsp; *Major feature:* **Chat scanner**